Ex-cop who killed Black teen leaving prison: Was it justice?

 Associated Press

 Among many there was hope that Van Dyke’s 2018 conviction of second-degree murder and 16 counts of aggravated battery signaled a willingness to hold officers accountable.
-But word that he’s being set free after serving about three years and four months of his sentence of six years and nine months has turned McDonald, and them, into victims again.
+But they say word that he’s being set free after serving about three years and four months of his sentence of six years and nine months has turned Black teenager Laquan McDonald, and them, into victims again.

 “This is the ultimate illustration that Black lives don’t matter as much as other lives,” said the Rev. Marshall Hatch, a prominent minister on the city’s West Side.
 “To get that short amount of time for a murder sends a bad message to the community.”

-To give the teen and the community the justice it hoped it had with Van Dyke’s conviction, the NAACP this week asked U.S. Attorney General Merrick Garland to bring federal civil rights charges against Van Dyke.
+To give the teen and the community the justice it hoped it had with Van Dyke’s conviction, the NAACP this week asked U.S. Attorney General Merrick Garland to bring federal civil rights charges against Van Dyke, who is white.
 McDonald’s grandmother, Tracie Hunter, has asked for the same thing.

-To be sure, the shooting of the Black teenager by a white officer eventually led to a court-ordered consent decree that resulted in several reforms, including the creation of a civilian-led police oversight board and new rules governing investigations into police shootings.
+To be sure, the shooting eventually led to a court-ordered consent decree that resulted in several reforms, including the creation of a civilian-led police oversight board and new rules governing investigations into police shootings.
 And after the city refused to release the police video of McDonald’s killing for more than a year and only did so after a judge ordered it to do so, it now must release such videos within 60 days.

 But reforms have come slower than expected and the city has struggled to meet some of the consent decree’s deadlines.
 Not only that, but just as then-Mayor Rahm Emanuel fought in court the release of the McDonald video, Mayor Lori Lightfoot’s administration tried to prevent a TV station from airing video of a botched police raid in which an innocent Black woman was handcuffed while naked.
 Ultimately, the botched raid led to a $2.9 million settlement with the woman, Anjanette Young.